Performant Tridiagonal Factorization of Skew-Symmetric Matrices: A family of algorithms

 \subsubsection{New level-2 BLAS-like operations}

-In Fig.~\ref{fig:BLAS2-like}, we give new level-2 BLAS-like operations that show up in the derived algorithms.
-The inclusion of {\sc gen\_rank2} may not be immediately obvious.
-In Section~\ref{sec:blk} we will see that the right-looking unblocked algorithm may be used to factor only the current panel of columns.
-This means that the encountered {\sc skew\_rank2} only updates that panel.
-This in turn means either a rather complicated level-2 BLAS-like operation needs to be defined to operate on trapezoidal regions, or the operation can be split into a square {\sc skew\_rank2} and a rectangular {\sc gen\_rank2} update, which is what we chose to do.
+Fig.~\ref{fig:BLAS2-like} gives new level-2 BLAS-like operations encountered in the derived algorithms.
+The BLAS interface does not traditionally incorporate any skew-symmetric operations, although recently several new operations (some of which appear in Fig.~\ref{fig:BLAS2-like}) have been added to the reference implementation \cite{pr1,pr2}. {\sc gen\_rank2} is included since in Section~\ref{sec:blk} we find that the right-looking unblocked algorithm may be used to factor only the current panel of columns.
+The encountered {\sc skew\_rank2} only updates that panel so that either a rather complicated level-2 BLAS-like operation needs to be defined to operate on trapezoidal regions, or the operation can be split into a square {\sc skew\_rank2} and a rectangular {\sc gen\_rank2} update, which is what we chose to do.